 While shortness of breath can be caused by various health conditions, such as anxiety and anaemia, it can also be linked to heart problems – including angina, coronary heart disease, heart failure, arrhythmia, and heart attacks.

 These conditions can cause shortness of breath for different reasons.
-For example, if your heart isn’t pumping enough oxygen-rich blood around the body fast enough, your body may respond faster, causing you to feel short of breath.
+For example, if your heart isn’t pumping enough oxygen-rich blood around the body fast enough, your body may respond, causing you to feel short of breath.
 Or, if your heart isn’t functioning as it should, fluid may build up in the lungs making it difficult to breathe.

-Many people dismiss shortness of breath as being down to unfitness or getting older, but the British Heart Foundation advises that if it’s happening when you’re doing normal, everyday activities, it could be a sign of a potential heart condition.
+Many people dismiss shortness of breath as being down to unfitness or getting older, but the British Heart Foundation advises that if it’s happening when you’re doing normal, everyday activities, it could be a sign of a heart condition.

 8. Swollen ankles